dwblair/mystic-river/mchck.markdown

 need to install picocom for datalogger sudo apt-get install picocom

-By the way the command line interface is looking pretty good,
+Using the command line interface:

     [plug in fresh mchck]
     $ cd mchck/examples/data-logger